AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 #### Order of scripts in analysis
 `01-fusion-standardization.R` : Standardizes fusion calls from STARFusion and Arriba

-`02-fusion-filtering.R` : Artifact filtering by removing readthroughs and NEIGHBORS from annots column; annots column also contains red flag databases that are used to further filter common/normal occuring fusions; all fusions where both genes are expressed FPKM < 1 are removed as non-expressed fusions; fusions required to have at least 1 JunctionSpanningRead minus  SpanningFragCount-JunctionReadCount to be <10
+`02-fusion-filtering.R` : Filters artifacts by removing readthroughs and NEIGHBORS from annots column; annots column also contains red flag databases that are used to further filter common/normal occuring fusions; filters all fusions where both genes are expressed FPKM < 1 are removed as non-expressed; requires fusions  to have at least 1 JunctionSpanningRead and  SpanningFragCount-JunctionReadCount to be <10

-`03-Calc-zscore-annotate.R` : Calculates z-score for gene fused gene's expression compared to GTeX brain samples and annotates if differently expressed or not
+`03-Calc-zscore-annotate.R` : Calculates z-score for gene fused gene's expression compared to GTeX brain samples and annotates differential expression status

-`04-project-specific-filtering.Rmd` : Notebook to perform project specific filtering.
+`04-project-specific-filtering.Rmd` : Performs project specific filtering.
 We removed fusions with genes fused more than 5 times in a samples as potential artifact.
 We kepth fusions that were called by both callers and if >2 samples per histology called the fusion.
 We then prioritize the fusions as putative-oncogenic fusions if any fused gene in the fusion is annotated as kinases, oncogenes, tumor suppressors, curated transcription factors or present in COSMIC Cancer Gene Census list.
 We also annotated fusions if they are present in TCGA fusions list.

-`05-recurrent-fusions-per-histology.R` : To identify recurrent fusion and fused genes we first identified RNA-seq samples that can be used independently for each patient.
+`05-recurrent-fusions-per-histology.R` : Identifies recurrent fusions and genes that are recurrently observed in fusions.
+We identified RNA-seq samples that can be used independently for each patient.
 After the selection of samples we identify which fusions and genes are recurrent (found in >3 participants per histology) in our `pbta-fusion-putative-oncogenic.tsv` dataset.